Noise Factory: History

+Noise factory’s own studio from 1991-93 where their later Ibiza tracks and the majority of their 3rd party tracks were produced was based in Stephens flat on the Nightingale estate in Lower Clapton East London.
+The Nightingale estate was also home to some of the main jungle and drum and bass pirate radio stations in London at that time which included Weekend Rush 92.3, Defection 89.4 and Kool FM 94.5 (later 94.6).
+Noise factory subsequently befriended a few of the DJ's on Defection at the time such as Miley, Stitch, Mixmaster Max etc and would often give Defection early release exclusives of their tracks.
+Terry Tee (Turner) would occasionally guest DJ on Defection and Chatta B would also MC on the station quite frequently.

 In 1993, The Capsule EP was released.
 The track "Breakage #4" became a huge hit with DJs, who according to Vice "played it to death".
 The track was up to 20 BPM faster than other tracks at the time, and would prove to be an important record in the transition from hardcore to jungle.
 Noise Factory proceeded to release several 12" singles that would set a blueprint for the emerging scene.
 Additionally, a side project known as Straight from the Bedroom was launched, releasing records from not only themselves, but also other up-and-coming jungle producers.

-The final collaboration between Stephens and Turner would be on "Dreams", released on Kemet Records' "Revelation Part 2" EP.
-Stephens would maintain a solo career under the name Family of Intelligence.
+A final collaboration between Stephens and Turner would be on "Dreams", released on Kemet Records' "Revelation Part 2" EP.
+Stephens would maintain a solo career under the name Family of Intelligence..
+Terry Tee (Turner) has had his own label 'Knowledge and Wisdom' for a number of years and has released tracks sporadically on it.

 Noise Factory was briefly revived in 2002, releasing two singles for Three Lions Recordings.
 Additionally, Terry Tee had resurrected the Straight From the Bedroom side-project in the 2000s to carry nu skool jungle bootlegs.